AndrewJBateman/angular-ngrx-tutorial/README.md

 ## :books: General info

 * This app uses Ngrx Store, a RxJS-powered state management solution, to organise the app`s state.
-Ngrx was built for Angular.
-Ngrx is overkill for such a simple app but this is for learning purposes only.
+NgRX was built for Angular.
+NgRX is overkill for such a simple app but this is for learning purposes only.

 ## :camera: Screenshots